Secretary of Navy says Trump’s tweet is not a formal order

 Spencer, speaking on the sidelines of the Halifax International Security Forum in Canada, said if the president requests the process to stop, the process stops.

-Despite the differing views with the president over the appropriate handling of the case, Spencer told reporters that he has not threatened to resign over the issue.
+Despite the differing views with the president over the appropriate handling of the case, Spencer told reporters that he has not threatened to resign.
 But he acknowledged that he serves at the pleasure of the president.

-Gallagher’s lawyers have accused the Navy of trying to remove the SEAL designation in retaliation for Trump’s decision last week to restore Gallagher’s rank.
+Gallagher’s lawyers have accused the Navy of trying to remove the SEAL designation in retaliation for a decision by Trump last week to restore Gallagher’s rank.

-Gallagher filed a complaint with the inspector general accusing a rear admiral of insubordination for defying Trump’s actions.
-Rear Adm.
-Collin Green is the Naval Special Warfare commander.
+Gallagher filed a complaint with the inspector general accusing Rear Adm.
+Collin Green, the Naval Special Warfare commander, of insubordination for defying Trump’s actions.

-Under the review procedure, a five-person board will convene Dec.
-2 behind closed doors.
-It will include one SEAL officer and four senior enlisted SEALs, according to the two U.S. officials.
-Gallagher can appear once before the board on Dec.
-4 but without his lawyers.
-He can dispute the evidence given to the board that will include his conviction and call witnesses.

-Gallagher can appeal any final decision that will be made by the Naval Personnel Board, which will take into account Green’s input and the board’s recommendations.
+Speaking Sunday on “Fox & Friends,” Gallagher repeated his argument that the Navy was acting in retaliation.
+“They could have taken my Trident at any time they wanted,” he said.
+“Now they’re trying to take it after the president restored my rank.”
+He said he wanted to be allowed to retire on Nov.
+30 “with all the honors that I’ve earned, get back to my family.”

 Removing their Trident pins means they will no longer be SEALs but could remain in the Navy.